Atos20/Use_Cases/README.md

 *Navigating the Questionnaire*

 - The user can use the `next` and `back` to navigate the questionnaire.
+- A preview of the dynamic and static content should display and persist on the right side of the screen.
-- After completion the user can submit the butto or jump to the begining of the form to edit their answers.
+- After completion, the user can submit the newly create content by clicking on `submit` button or jump to the begining of the form to answer a new set of questions `start again`
+- The new content displays at the bottom of the page on the `grid section`
 - Answers should persist to make it easier for the user to edit
-- A preview of the dynamic and static content should display and persist on the right side of the screen.

  <p align="center">